 If you would like to be considered for the Jan Schapper scholarship, please indicate this when registering for the next Annual ABEN conference.
 Eligible participants should submit a full paper by the submission deadline stated in the Call for papers for the upcoming conference.

-Thanks to the generous support by the Ecstra foundation, ABEN is offering research grants of up to AU$ 10,000 for research into ethical decision making in financial markets.
+Thanks to the generous support by the Ecstra foundation, ABEN is offering up to $10,000 scholarship, in the form of either two research grants of AU$5,000 or one $10,000 depending on the quality and scope of the project/s for research into ethical decision making in financial markets.
 The purpose of this scheme is to stimulate research in this area, particularly amongst scholars able to bring sound ethical perspectives to bear on issues of practical concern in finance.

 For current grant calls and submission deadlines, please visit the Ecstra grants page following the menu button on the left.